 NYC Department of Consumer and Worker Protection: Fill out a complaint form here or call 311 and say "overcharge".

 Pandemics and other times of uncertainty may be acutely stressful for people.
 Fear and anxiety about a disease can be overwhelming and cause strong emotions in adults and children.
-Coping with stress will make you, the people you care about, and your community stronger.

 The CDC has released a guide for managing stress and coping.